lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 ### Introduction to Fusion
 Fusion involves combining multiple modalities into single models / architectures to aid in [multimodal retrieval](#multimodal-retrieval)

-It allows us to bypass model-per-modality - while this sounds like it can rid of two towers that's beside the point. ***Two Towers is useful so we can pre-compute candidates and do fast ANN lookup during inference***
+It allows us to bypass model-per-modality - while this sounds like it can rid of two towers that's beside the point. ***Two Towers is useful so you can pre-compute candidates and do fast ANN lookup during inference***

 How to integrate multiple modalities?
 On one side of the spectrum, textual elements and visual ones are learned separately and then “combined” afterwards (left), whereas on the other side, the learning of textual and visual features takes place simultaneously/jointly (right)